BlueTeeth68/Project/README.md

 - Require: ADMIN
 - URL: /admin/user/active-status
 - Method: PATCH
-- Request param: id, status (true/false)
+- Request param: none
-- Request body: none
+- Request body: ChangeUserStatusVM (id, status (true/false))
 - Response body: User or BadRequestException
 - Description: Admin can activate or deactivate a user.
 User is deactivated can not log in to website